 Carry on your search for Cumberland Valley’s feathery friends at one or all of our state parks.

 The nearby Pine Grove Furnace State Park features two lakes and groves of pines and spruces.
 The breeding birds include northern warblers such as Black-throated Green and Blackburnian.
 Laurel Lake is the better of the two lakes for migrant waterfowl.
-Koppenhaver Trail, a one-mile loop which starts at the Fuller Ball Field and Railroad Bed Road are the most productive trails for birding.
+Koppenhaver Trail, a one-mile loop that starts at the Fuller Ball Field and Railroad Bed Road, is the most productive trail for birding.
 Follow the Koppenhaver Trail to get access to the west end of Railroad Bed Road.
 TIP: While you’re here visit the Appalachian Trail Museum, the only hiking museum in the country.

 Make it a Weekend